jonatasdemello/TodoWebApi/README.md

-# TodoWebApi
+# TodoMvc
-Simple ToDo list app with .Net Core Web Api and Front-End in Angular 7
+Todo task list in .Net Core

 This is a simple "To Do" list app, built on .net core 2.2